 You’re afraid the other parent will leave Canada with the child and not return

-You can refuse to sign the consent letter.
+If you have good reasons to fear allowing your child to travel with the other parent, you can refuse to sign the consent letter.
 But in this case, the other parent can ask the court for permission to travel with the child.
 You will have a chance to explain your concerns to the judge.

 You can also ask the court to forbid the other parent to travel with the child.
 But this is granted only in exceptional circumstances.